galaxyproject/galaxy-hub/content/news/2023-02-05-virhunter/index.md

 Both tools leverage deep learning for the classification task.
 We came up with many unique solutions to challenging genomic problems, so if you develop a DL tool for genomics feel free to visit our repositories for inspiration.
 You can thus use any of the repositories to quickstart your DL project.

+Read more about our work in our paper "[A Deep Learning-Based Method for Detection of Novel RNA Viruses in Plant Sequencing Data](https://doi.org/10.3389/fbinf.2022.867111)".